 Although James’ first love and main base is Kenya, he is an “all-Africa guide” and is just as likely to be found travelling through any of the game-rich parks, reserves and conservancies of eastern and southern Africa.
 In 2001, James was a founder of The Mara Conservancy, a ground-breaking and widely-admired partnership between conservationists and the county government, which established a new public-private template to protect the critical wildlife dispersal areas north of the Maasai Mara Reserve.
 He also sat on the board of the Kenya Wildlife Trust, and his unrivalled contacts enable his guests to meet some of the leading conservationists and wildlife researchers in the world.

 Having been raised on the edge of Tsavo, Kenya’s largest national park remains close to James’ heart.
-His latest conservation focus is on protecting the last of Tsavo’s ‘Great Tusker’ elephants, of which there are around 10 bulls each carrying in excess of 200 pounds of ivory.
-He is working closely with the Tsavo Trust to protect these precious pachyderms.
+His latest conservation focus is on protecting the last of Tsavo’s ‘Great Tusker’ elephants, of which there are a precious few bulls each carrying in excess of 200 pounds of ivory.
+He is working closely with the Tsavo Trust to protect these magnificent pachyderms.

-James and his other half, Abigail, live within a wildlife sanctuary on the outskirts of Nairobi, where they host most of their guests personally.
+James and his other half, Abigail, have recently moved to live on the edge of Tsavo East National Park.
 They work together as much as possible out on safari, where their shared passions are apparent to anyone travelling with them.